AI is changing everything - except the fundamentals

 Let’s talk prompting.
 We’ve all heard the sermons: write a clear prompt, refine it, engineer it, sprinkle some magic dust.
 Maybe use a tool like Prompt Genie.
 Refining and creating a thoughtful prompt definitely improves the output.
 100%.

-But every time I’m crafting or reviewing a prompt, I’m instantly back to my early days as an account manager at an ad agency.
+But every time I’m crafting or reviewing a prompt, I’m instantly back to my early days as an Account Manager at an ad agency.

 It’s a tough role.
 You juggle ambitious timelines, scope creep, and the occasional Frankenstein request: “Let’s take a little of concept A and mash in concept B.” As hard as it was, it turned out to be a fantastic foundation for learning many of the core skills for product marketing.